Structure and energy transfer in homogeneous turbulence below a free surface: Role of upwellings and downwellings

 In previous numerical studies, the horizontal footprint of these structures appeared to be comparable to $L_\infty$ \citep{guo_interaction_2010,herlina_direct_2014}.
-One potential explanation for the discrepancy with our results is the \dann{disparate Reynolds numbers}: the simulations attained $\ReT$ one-to-two orders of magnitude smaller than in our experiments and thus yielded marginal scale separation, as $L_\infty/L_\lambda \propto \ReT^{1/2}$ and $L_\infty / (L_\lambda L_\infty)^{1/2} \propto \ReT^{1/4} $.
+One potential explanation for the discrepancy with our results is the \dann{disparate Reynolds numbers}: the simulations attained $\ReT$ one-to-two orders of magnitude smaller than in our experiments and thus yielded marginal separation between the relevant scales, as the Taylor scale scales as $L_\infty/L_\lambda \propto \ReT^{1/2}$ and the mixed length scale scales as $L_\infty / (L_\lambda L_\infty)^{1/2} \propto \ReT^{1/4} $.